shubhmsme93/hybrid_cgcnn/README.md

-# Hybrid CGCNN: Graph Based Neural Network Model to Predict Total Energies of Known and Hypothetical Crystal Structures
+# Hybrid Graph Neural Network for Total Energy Prediction

 This package provides following utilities:
 * Predict total energies of crystal strtuctures using a pre-trained model